Skip to content

 In summary

 SUP is above all a fun and friendly sport accessible to everyone.
-All you need to do is get started to enjoy the benefits of this water discipline.
+All it takes is getting started to enjoy the benefits of this water sport.
 Regular practice improves your strength, endurance, and flexibility.
 Whatever your experience, it is still important to choose a board that suits your body type and skill level.
-Once you have chosen your board, you can hit the water with peace of mind.
+Once you have chosen your board, you can confidently head out on the water.

-Furthermore, paddleboarding is a safe and low-risk sport if you practice on flat and calm water.
-Unlike other water sports, paddleboarding is gentle on the joints and does not cause bodily trauma.
+Moreover, paddleboarding is a safe sport with low risk if you practice on flat, calm water.
+Unlike other water sports, paddleboarding is gentle on the joints and does not cause physical trauma.

 logo sroka The Magazine